 Despite admitting earlier this week that he had failed to read a vital email detailing wrongdoing, the News Corp deputy COO is understood to continue to believe that former News of The World lawyer Tom Crone and former News of The World editor Colin Myler withheld the key documents detailing the full extent of phone-hacking from him at a 2008 meeting.

 News International went on to argue for almost three years that phone-hacking had been the work of "one rogue reporter," despite mounting internal evidence showing that their public utterances were untrue.

-Referring to the “four core documents that really point to widespread wrongdoing,” the source said that these were documents James Murdoch should have been shown.“There are a number of documents he was not given…if people had wanted to be as open as possible and to go into the detail of the case, then you would have expected those documents to be given to him,” the source said.
+Referring to the “four core documents that really point to widespread wrongdoing,” the source said that these were documents James Murdoch should have been shown.

 Those "core" documents are the so-called “for Neville” email which contained a transcript of intercepted voice messages; a memo from royal reporter Clive Goodman alleging that phone-hacking was approved by his bosses in the newsroom; the Michael Silverleaf QC legal opinion which identified “a culture” of criminality at The News of The World, and a separate memo from Tom Crone also detailing evidence of wrongdoing.